 By creating this professional practice manual you will be establishing a valuable foundation for legal and ethical practice as a student and professional in the field.
 You will use the resources in this binder during the course as you evaluate cases and engage in problem solving and analysis of ethical dilemmas.
 All of the required content is available on the internet.
 The development of this binder will serve as a significant step toward thinking ethically about the application of yourself to what you "do" and how you behave in professional contexts.
-Developing resources that you periodically update and maintaining a clear ethical dilemma problem solving process are necessary for work in the mental health or substance abuse field.
+Developing resources that you periodically update and maintaining a clear ethical problem solving process are necessary for work in the mental health or substance abuse field.

-Total possible points to be awarded for the PPM: 35
+Total possible points to be awarded for the PPM : 35

 5. Each student will produce 7 literature or research reviews.
 The instructor may assign the menu for the review or the student may be asked to select the topic on their own The articles will be related in some way to ethics, morality, and ethical decision-making and related to the chapter content assigned for the week.
 Students are expected to use journals or books as the primary source.
 If you are not sure if an article or sources you are interested in is suitable, ask the instructor.
 You will be asked to present the information from the review during the classroom discussions and you will need to provide your peers and the instructor with a written brief summary of the content and the reference information (noted in APA format).
-You will need to bring a copy of the article with you to class to refer to during the discussions, however copies of the article are not needed for your peers.
+You will need to bring a copy of the article are not needed for your peers.

-Total points awarded in this area: 14 (2 points per review)
+Total points awarded in this area : 14 (2 points per review)

 6. A comprehensive final exam.
-The final exam will be a combination of multiple choice, true false and essay questions covering the content of the course, assigned articles, and the text.
-Total points to be awarded in this area: 35 self-reflective manner.
-One sentence responses will not be acceptable and may result in the self-assessment being returned to you and subject to loss of points for lateness.
+The final exam will be a combination of multiple choice, true false, short answer and essay questions covering the content of the course, assigned articles, and the text.
+Total points to be awarded in this area: 35

 Professional Development: Students will be required to complete a self-assessment upon completion of the course.
 The outline for this will be provided and the assessment will be due with the final exam.
 The final will be considered incomplete without the self-assessment and subject to loss of points for lateness.
-You will be expected to approach this in a thoughtful and
+You will be expected to approach this in a thoughtful and self-reflective manner.
+One sentence responses will not be acceptable and may result in the self-assessment being returned to you and subject to loss of points for lateness.